VoltageGP/ccc-model/README.md

 # ccc-model
-Summer project of modelling CCC
+A proposed project for the summer of 2023 with the goal of modelling Corning Community College with diagrams.net There is a possibility of collaboration.